 Campgrounds in the San Isabel National Forest are easily accessible just west of town and are starting points for numerous outdoor adventures.
 Cross-country skiers, hikers, anglers, climbers, bird-watchers, boaters and hunters will find something to inspire them.
 The Crestone Needle about 17 miles from Westcliffe attracts avid rock climbers, while the 30-mile Rainbow Trail follows the Sangre de Cristos and is a favorite with hikers and mountain bikers.

 Take a peek at All Aboard Westcliffe, a museum devoted to the area's railroad history, and stop for a performance or movie at the Historic Jones Theater.
 An out-of-the-ordinary site is Bishop Castle, about 28 miles southeast of Westcliffe.
 Resident Jim Bishop has been building this free and visitor-ready medieval masterpiece by hand since 1969.
 Learn more about quirky roadside attractions in Colorado >>

 In town, more than 10 restaurants and a number of lodging facilities ranging from B&Bs to rustic lodges are eager to please.
 Snag a table at the rustic Alpine Lodge to dine amid wraparound show-stopping views of the vast Wet Valley.

-In south-central Colorado, Westcliffe is perfectly situated for all kinds of day trips to sites including the Great Sand Dunes National Park and Preserve, Royal Gorge, Lake Pueblo State Park and Monarch Mountain ski area.
+In south-central Colorado, Westcliffe is perfectly situated for all kinds of day trips to sites including the Great Sand Dunes National Park and Preserve, the Royal Gorge Region, Lake Pueblo State Park and Monarch Mountain ski area.